 It is worth noting that Oreck filed for bankruptcy back in 2013 which ended an impressive 50 year run.
 The company was then picked up by TTI a global distribution company owned by Berkshire Hathaway.
 TTI’s profile includes companies like Ryobi, Hoover, and Dirt Devil.

 If you’ve ready any part of the review our opinion on this purifier is hopefully crystal clear.
+If not we wrote another post about out Oreck purifier opinion.
 If it were our money, our home, and our decision to buy or not buy… it would be a hard pass.

 Although it’s small, this tabletop product allegedly includes six stages of filtration.
 A pre-filter catches the largest particles, shielding all the following filters.
 This theoretically prolongs the product’s life and helps the other filters function better longer.
 Stages two and three, immediately behind the pre-filter, charge and catch slightly smaller particles with the aid of a Truman Cell.